MS-SCM Program Options & Courses

 Summer

-SCMM 6525: This provides a holistic view of how to design a distribution network, including the factors that influence the design.
-The various strategies relating to where inventories are held and how they are shipped to customers and consumers.
-The role of carriers and ‘last mile’ delivery issues.
-The importance of product and information flows, and the rise of the Digital Networks.
+SCMM 6525: Provides a holistic view of how to design a distribution network, including the factors that influence the design; various strategies relating to where inventories are held and how they are shipped to customers and consumers; role of carriers and 'last mile' delivery issues; and importance of product/information flows and the rise of Digital Networks.

 SUPPLY CHAIN WORKSHOP II - Negotiations [1cr.]
-2 or 3 days on campus
+2 or 3 days on campus, May or August depending on the year.

 SCMM 6530: This workshop provides an intense overview and application of commercial negotiations practices, from both supplier and customer perspectives.